scala/docs.scala-lang/_overviews/scala3-scaladoc/blog.md

 All the blogpost filenames should start with date in numeric format matching `YYYY-MM-DD`.
 Example name is `2015-10-23-dotty-compiler-bootstraps.md`.

-## Structure
+## Page metadata

-When creating a blog page, you will have a first part to fill in with different fields.
-See the following example:
+The blog pages in scaladoc support [Yaml Frontmatter](https://assemble.io/docs/YAML-front-matter.html) which allows you to specify different values which will be used for metadata in your page.
+Here are the possible fields:

 ```
 ---